membrane/api-gateway/distribution/examples/openapi/README.md

   details: false
 ```

-# Overview UI and Swagger UI
+# Overview and Swagger UI

 The __openAPIProxy__ has an UI that can be reached on its port e.g. [http://localhost:2000/api-doc](http://localhost:2000/api-doc).
-Follow the links on the left to access a Swagger _UI for the document or the link on the right to download the OpenAPI document.
+Follow the links on the left to access the Swagger UI or the link on the right to download the OpenAPI document.

 ![Overview UI](openapi-proxy/api-overview.png)